-The CERES Team recommends that data users request Edition1 BDS and ERBE-like data products which use only measurements from the FM1 instrument.
-From launch through October 2001, the Terra FM1 and FM2 instruments alternated Rotating vs. Fixed Azimuth Plane Scanning modes on a 3-month cycle.
-Previously the team recommended users order ERBE-like products containing only Fixed Azimuth Plane Scanning data regardless of which instrument made the measurements; this is no longer the case.
+From launch through October 2001, the Terra FM1 and FM2 instruments alternated between Rotating and Fixed Azimuth Plane Scanning modes on a 3-month cycle.
+Previously the team recommended users use ERBE-like products containing only Fixed Azimuth Plane Scanning data regardless of which instrument made the measurements; this is no longer the case.